carsonbergen/WalkDog/README.md

 There is also a deployed version of the application at `https://walk-dog.vercel.app/`.

 ## How to use the app
-The app was designed for mobile phones, so it is recommended to right-click on the app's screen in your browser, then clicking `Inspect`.
+The app was designed for mobile phones, so it is recommended to enable the mobile device simulator.
+You can do this by right-clicking on the app's screen in your browser, then clicking `Inspect`, then clicking the icon in the sidebar/bottom-bar that is either a mobile device, or laptop.
+The shortcut for this on Firefox and Google Chrome is "Ctrl+Shift+M" on Windows.

 **DO NOT REFRESH THE PAGE**.
 This is intended so that one can reset the demo by refreshing, rather than having to edit the JSON file.